 Are you running a business?
 You can agree that running a business is not easy.
-There are many things to think about, from marketing and sales to operations and finance.
+Businesses need insurance, There are many things to think about, from marketing and sales to operations and finance.
 One of the most critical – yet often overlooked – aspects of owning a business is insurance.
 Business insurance can protect your company from various risks, including property damage, liability claims, and employee injuries.
 Here are nine reasons why every business should have insurance.

 Keeps the Business Up and Running

 The first and most important reason to have business insurance is that it keeps your business up and running in the event of a covered loss.
 For example, if a fire damages your office, your business insurance policy will help pay to repair or replace the damaged property.
 This can help you get your business back up and running as quickly as possible.

 You will need different insurances for your business to be fully protected.
 For instance, business insurance from Calgary comprises general liability insurance, product liability insurance, property insurance, automobile insurance, and workers’ compensation insurance.
 Depending on your business, you might need several or all of these types of insurance.

 Another important reason to have business insurance is to protect your company from lawsuits.
 If someone sues your company, your business insurance policy will help pay for the legal fees required to defend the lawsuit.
 In some cases, the policy will also help pay any damages awarded to the plaintiff.